 For caravanning, motorhoming or camping, I recommend Leisure Logs Journals, which are colourful, fun and a great place to start your journalling career.
 They also make wonderful gifts to budding journalists, even very young ones.
 My first attempt was at 14; Travel Writer Dave Fox of Globe Jotting started at 7.
 It is never too early to start!

 Leisure Logs Journals are lovingly produced by Carol, a wonderful lady whom I met through blogging and publishing – yet another unexpected positive from writing about my travels!

 Click on this link; Adventure Caravanning with Dogs to go to my travel books on Amazon.

-Next time, I shall give you some tips on how to keep a riveting travel journal.
+Next time, I shall give you 10 Tips to Titivate your Travel Journal to make it a riveting read.